 I am a supply teacher; why is it difficult to get a mortgage?

 The most significant single difficulty in obtaining supply teacher mortgages arises from the status of your occupation.
-As a newly qualified teacher seeking a mortgage, you may have experienced a refusal from a street lender because of the no employment history.
+As a newly qualified teacher seeking a mortgage, you may have experienced a refusal from a street lender because of your no employment historyA record of a borrower's employment history, which may be us....

 Typically, supply teachers are considered to be temporary workers.
 By definition, you won’t have a full-time employment contract, and both the duration of your teaching assignment and its potential options for an extension can be challenging to predict by any supply teacher mortgage specialist.